MISRV001/JavaScriptDataStructureLearning/README.md

 1.3.6: Demonstrate the use of function specific methods including calling, binding and applying.
 1.3.7: Use built-in functions and cast variables.

-## Domain 2: Intermediate JavaScript Programming Techniques
+## Part 2: Intermediate JavaScript Programming Techniques

 2.1: Debug and troubleshoot JavaScript code.
 2.1.1: Demonstrate common steps for debugging JavaScript code, including reviewing code and testing code in different browsers and various devices.